radhey24h/cloud-in-depth/azure-in-depth/Day-6-Azure-Services/02-Azure-AKS/AKS/01 - Introduction/01-Azure-AKS-Introduction.md

    - **Architecture:**
      - **Control Plane:** Managed by Azure, Handles API requests, schedules workloads, and maintains cluster state.

-     - **Worker Nodes:** Virtual machines that execute the containerized workloads.
+     - **Worker Nodes or node pool:** Virtual machines that execute the containerized workloads.
 They are part of one or more node pools.

    - **Use Case:** A company wants to deploy a microservices-based application.
 AKS provides a Kubernetes cluster where each microservice runs in its own pod on the worker nodes.
    - **Billing Details:** Charges based on the underlying VM sizes and the number of worker nodes.
 The control plane is provided at no additional cost.
-   - **Commands:**
-     ```bash
-     # Create an AKS cluster
-     az aks create --resource-group <ResourceGroupName> --name <ClusterName> --node-count 1 --enable-addons monitoring --generate-ssh-keys

-     # Get cluster credentials
-     az aks get-credentials --resource-group <ResourceGroupName> --name <ClusterName>
-     ```

-### 2. Node Pools
-   - **Description:** Groups of virtual machines (VMs) in a Kubernetes cluster.
-Each node pool can have different VM sizes, operating systems, and scaling rules.
-   - **Architecture:**
-     - **Primary Node Pool:** Default node pool where most workloads run.
-     - **Additional Node Pools:** Can be configured for specialized workloads (e.g., GPU-enabled nodes for high-performance computing).
-   - **Use Case:** An organization has both general-purpose and high-performance workloads.
-They create separate node pools for each type, optimizing cost and performance.
-   - **Billing Details:** Costs depend on the VM sizes and the number of nodes in each pool.
-Additional charges for specialized VMs like GPU-enabled instances.
-   - **Commands:**
-     ```bash
-     # Add a new node pool
-     az aks nodepool add --resource-group <ResourceGroupName> --cluster-name <ClusterName> --name <NodePoolName> --node-count 2 --node-vm-size <VMSize>
-     ```

-### 3. Pods
+### 2. Pods
    - **Description:** The smallest deployable units in Kubernetes, encapsulating one or more containers.
 Pods share networking and storage resources.
    - **Architecture:**
      - **Single Container Pod:** Runs a single container.